rage/programming-23/data/part-12/2-generators.md

 We have already come across situations where we're dealing with a series of items, and we'd need the next item(s) in the series, but we wouldn't necessarily want to formulate the entire series up to that point each time a new item is required.
 Some recursive series, such as the Fibonacci number, are a good example of such a situation.
 If each function call recursively generates the entire series up to the desired point, we end up generating the beginning of the series many times over.

-Python _generators_ are a way of producing just the next item in a series, essentially running the generation process for the series just once (for a given execution of a program).
-They work mostly like normal functions with return values, but where a normal function, given the same arguments, should return the same value each time, a generator function should remember its current state and return the next item in the series.
+Python _generators_ are a way of producing just the next item in a series when it is needed, essentially running the generation process for the series only once (for a given execution of a program).
+They work mostly like normal functions, as they can be called and will return values, but the value a generator function returns differs from a normal function.
+A normal function should return the same value every time, given the same arguments.
+A generator function, on the other hand, should remember its current state and return the next item in the series, which may be different from the previous item.

-Just as there are many ways of solving most any programming problem, there are indeed many ways of achieving a functionality similar to generators.
-Generators can help make the program easier to understand, and can in certain situations save memory or other computational resources.
+Just as there are many ways of solving most any programming problem, there are many ways of achieving a functionality similar to generators, but generators can help make the program easier to understand, and can in certain situations save memory or other computational resources.

 ## The keyword yield

-A generator function must contain the keyword `yield`.
-Let's take a look at a function which returns integer numbers, starting from zero and ending at a pre-determined maximum value:
+A generator function must contain the keyword `yield`, which marks out the value which the function returns.
+Let's take a look at a function which generates integer numbers, starting from zero and ending at a pre-determined maximum value:

 ```python